-After that we got to see the transfer table.
-We walked back through the Electric Shop Building and by the locker rooms to an Acela Express train set.
+After that we saw the transfer table then walked back through the electric shop building and by the locker rooms to an Acela Express train set.
 They are replacing seats on all the Acela Express train set and this train is due to go back into service very soon.

-Acela Express 2019.
+Acela Express power car 2019.
 From here we went back into Building 12 but went upstairs to the Conference Room.

 Fantastic pictures of Amtrak trains hang on the walls in this room.